nathan5280/SnakeShake/README.md

   ```
   python -m Pyro4.naming
   ```

+  With Pyro4 we should be able to split the machines where the Blender simulated environment and the client are running.

 4. Start the Server.
 Note that you will need to figure out where on your computer you need to copy Env.py to for the Server to load it.